alex-jeffrin/Java-Learning/README.md

   4 | 4 | 1 | 81 |Gurunath
   4 | 5 | 2 | 79 |Santhosh

 &emsp; In the above table we are able to see that if we need a mark of a student for a specific subject, We need bot the subject Sd and the Student Id.
 Cause, if we only have the Student Id we are not able to get the marks for specific subject.
 If we have the Subject Id alone then we will not be able to identify the mark for the specific student. so the primary key for this table would be Student Id + Subject Id.
-Which gives the mark of a student for a specific subject.but here we have the Subject Teacher name also but it onlu depends on the subject id alone so it partialy depends on the primary key.
+Which gives the mark of a student for a specific subject.but here we have the Subject Teacher name also but it only depends on the subject id alone and it cannot be used as a determinant also. so it partialy depends on the primary key.

 ## How can we make the table follow Second Noraml Form ?
 &emsp; in order to be in second normal form there must not be any partial dependency in a table. so we can make the table as below to make it in a second normal form.